Jiyuan-Yang/ror_course_online_shopping_mall/README.md

 rails db:migrate
 ```

-Then reload the pages and everything works well!
+Then reload the pages and everything will work well :-)